 Hearing aid-compatible (Tele-Coil or T-Coil) support means you can feed the caller's voice directly from the phone to your hearing aid, helping to filter out background noise when listening through the handset speaker.
 However, the latest digital hearing aids may not support this feature.

 While all cordless phones should come with rechargeable batteries, some models can use other AAA NiMH rechargeable batteries, which are less expensive and more readily available.

 Many homes now have a variety of devices that can crowd the airwaves with electronic interference.
 Aside from appliances like microwaves interfering with the performance of your old cordless phone, home wireless networks can also be a problem if you have a model using the 2.4GHz or 5.8GHz band, which is common among other appliances.

-Look out for phones labelled DSS (Digital Spread Spectrum), WDECT or DECT as you'll have less chance of interference compared to a model that only operates on the 2.4GHz band.
+Look out for phones labelled DSS (Digital Spread Spectrum), WDECT or DECT as you'll have less chance of interference compared with a model that only operates on the 2.4GHz band.
 Other terms like DECT 6.0 or ECO DECT all basically mean the same thing, which is that the phone will operate within the 1.8-1.9 GHz band reserved for cordless phones.